aoemods/zig-essence/README.md

 # zig-sga

 Low-level minimal allocation implementation of Relic's funky archive format in Zig with comments and clearly named variables.
+Headers should work for all versions of SGAs, but more high-level code and complex operations are only tested on AoE4 SGAs.

 ## Getting sgatool